woodjs/do-request/README.md

 ## do-request
-A request wrapper for node middleware!
+A request wrapper for node middleware, rely on express and formidable.